-I think during my backpacking trip across Europe, guns were designed to feature somewhere in the itinerary.
-After all, you do not get to travel to a land, every now and then, where shooting, as an activity, has quite a charm.
+After all, you do not get to travel to land, every now and then, where shooting, as an activity, has quite a charm.

-So yea, shooting guns in Bratislava, was high on my list, especially because I was one of those people who had never had a chance, in their life, to hold a loaded gun in before.
+So yea, shooting a Kalashnikov in Bratislava, was high on my list, especially because I was one of those people who had never had a chance to hold a loaded gun in their life before.

-The entire shooting activity included 20 shots with AK-47 Kalashnikov rifle, 20 shots with Skorpion vz.
+The entire target shooting tour in Bratislava included 20 shots with AK-47 Kalashnikov rifle, 20 shots with Skorpion vz.
 61 (UZI-style submachine gun in semi-automatic), 10 shots with a shotgun and 15 shots with Glock 17 pistol — the kind of guns that are pretty hard to legally play with, anywhere else in the world.

-The tour guide started off by explaining some basics of shooting — right from how to handle a gun to the safety hazards.
+The tour guide started off by taking the guns out of the handguns cases and showing me the basics of shooting — right from how to handle a gun to the safety hazards.
 Though to a newbie, it all made a little to no sense at all, and the rules were just too tough to comprehend anyway, except for the basic understanding of the fact that never, in under any circumstance, point a gun to a person or to your feet, particularly if it’s loaded.

-The shooting arena had a supervisor load the guns for you and make sure you get some headgear to protect your ears, since they can be super loud.
-But the best part was, the guns were not mounted, giving you a real feel of holding and firing them, as a hit-man would otherwise do (just kidding!).
+The best part was, the guns were not mounted, giving me a real feel of holding and firing them, as a hit-man would otherwise do (just kidding!).

-- Shooting as an activity is one of the most popular among travellers visiting Bratislava, as visitors from Western Europe do not have access to military weapons in their home country.
+- Shooting as an activity is one of the most offbeat things in Bratislava, as visitors from Western Europe do not have access to military weapons in their home country.
 So shooting Kalashnikov rifle or Skorpion submachine gun is kind of exotic for them.

 - If you’re a total novice with guns, it should be no problem, as long as you can see through your eyes and lift a kilo or two in your hands.
 As mostly misunderstood, shooting these guns (even the AK-47) does not backfire much, which means there should be (almost) no terror in your mind that something utterly wrong can go during the practice — as long as you are not under the influence of any intoxication and are ready to take the lessons carefully.